Backdrop to 80s underground party scene

 We were having a load of racial hassle at the time, with the local charvers who were intent on making our lives hell, with constant threats & intimidation.

-These same charvers had put a load of milk bottles, filled with petrol in our external bin cupboard on the landing of the flats & called the cops, to tell them that the Coons had moved in...
+These same charvers had put a load of milk bottles, filled with petrol in our external bin cupboard on the landing outside our flat.
+They then called the cops, to tell them that the Coons had moved in...

 They locked us up for absolutely ages & the song & dance we had trying to convince them we were not part of a terrorist conspiracy was unbelievable.
 It was quite obviously the biggest load of nonsense ever, so eventually (& much to their displeasure) they had to let us go.